Run the doctor

 Problem: the server rejected the request (for example, a validation error).

-Solution: the server’s message is passed through.
-Inspect the JSON envelope (or the
+Solution: the CLI passes through the server’s message.
+Check the JSON envelope (or

-Solution: the server’s message is passed through.
-Inspect the JSON envelope (or the
+Solution: the CLI passes through the server’s message.
+Check the JSON envelope (or

---quiet payload) for error, errors, or notice keys and any suggestions the API returns.
+--quiet payload) for error, errors, or notice and any suggestions from the API.